sachagavino/nmgc-2.0/docs/source/basicuse.rst

 rates
 ---------------------
-This action generates two files.
+This action generates two files:

 * ``rates.out``: contains the flux of all reactions of the network at each time.
 More precisely, the flux corresponds to the rate coefficients multipled by the densities of the reactants.